Qovery/documentation/website/docs/using-qovery/configuration/databases/redis.md

 - name: select a name for your database
 - version: choose the version of the database
 - type: the database engine (redis in this case)

-Alternatively, if you are creating a new application, use `qovery init` to interactively add a database (the CLI asks if you need one).

 ## Supported versions